bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Now the search box displays the properties that I defined in my CSS file.

-Notice that when I change the size of the page, the search area doesn\'t change.
+Notice that when I change the size of the page, the search area doesn&apos;t change.

 Another place where flexbox is used quite frequently is in navigation